Children’s Ringette

 - FUNdamentals 3 (FUN3)

-The LTP division includes children ages 4-9 with little or no skating experience.
-Exceptions for other ages can be made in consultation with the Children’s Ringette Director.
+- The LTP division includes children ages 4-9 with little or no skating experience.

 FUNdamentals Divisions: